This week in AIElena Daehnhardt |

 Despite rapid progress, AI still struggles with emotional intelligence, creativity, common sense reasoning, and ethical decision-making.
 It excels at narrow tasks but lacks human intuition and adaptability.

 Codex CLI, Gemini CLI, and Claude Code all launched in 2025 as terminal-based AI coding assistants.
-They enable natural language code generation and fixing, streamlining developer workflows significantly.
+These tools enable natural language code generation and fixing, streamlining developer workflows significantly.

 10. Gemma 3n Runs on Your Phone

-Google’s Gemma 3n brings powerful AI language processing to mobile devices.
-It’s private, configurable, and high-performance, letting you carry advanced AI capabilities anywhere.
+Gemma 3n is Google’s mobile-optimized language model that brings powerful AI language processing to mobile devices.
+Gemma 3n is private, configurable, and high-performance, letting you carry advanced AI capabilities anywhere.

 That’s the week in AI!
 The pace of innovation is relentless right now.
 Stay sharp out there.